tobifinn/torch-assimilate/README.rst

 .. end_badges

-Data assimilation based on tensorflow
+Data assimilation based on PyTorch
 -------------------------------------

-tf-assimilate is a python package for data assimilation of meteorological observations into numerical weather model data.
+torch-assimilate is a python package for data assimilation of meteorological observations into numerical weather model data.

 This package is constructed for efficient and parallelized data assimilation in python.
-The central entity of this package are the data assimilation methods optimized in tensorflow [1]_.
+The central entity of this package are the data assimilation methods optimized in PyTorch [1]_.
 For data in- and output xarray [2]_ is used.
 Originally. this package can be used for offline data assimilation.

-In the future, different data assimilation methods, like ensemble Kalman filters, particle filters and variational data assimilation will be added.
+In the future, different data assimilation methods, like ensemble Kalman filters, particle filters, variational data assimilation and neural assimilation will be added.

 This package is developed for a PhD-thesis about nonlinear methods in data